What Is the Whole30 Diet?

 Where did the Whole30 start?

-The Whole30 diet was conceived by Dallas and Melissa Hartwig, both sports nutritionists.
+The Whole30 diet was conceived by Dallas and Melissa Hartwig.
 Melissa created and blogged about her own experience with the plan beginning in 2009, then the couple went on to co-publish The Whole30 book, which has sold more than a million copies.

 While critics say the diet is not based in hard science, the plan has gained traction on social media, particularly Instagram, where dieters regularly post meals that are “Whole30-approved” or in keeping with the plan’s restrictive guidelines, which forbid sugar, alcohol, dairy, soy, grains, legumes (including peanuts and peanut butter), and chemical additives and preservatives.